Aric123/ignou_pgdis_hybrid/README.md

 ## Objective: To Achieve a secure Platform for storing of files on Cloud using Hybrid Cryptography.</br>

 # Methodology
-To achieve the above goal, the following methodology needs to be followed:</br>
+To achieve the above goal, the following methodology been followed:</br>
 1. Load the file on the server.</br>
-2. Dividing the uploaded file into N parts.</br>
+2. Dividing the uploaded file into N parts, Where N depends on the Buffer Size of the uploaded file </br>
-3. Encrypting all the parts of the file using any one of the selected algorithms (Algorithm is changed with every part in round robin fashion).</br>
+3. Encrypting all the parts(N- numbers) of the file using any one of the selected algorithms (Algorithm is changed with every part in round robin fashion).</br>
 4. The keys for cryptography algorithms is then secured using a different algorithm and the key for this algorithm is provided to the user as public key.</br>
 5. The Key for cryptography Algorithms is been sent to user's email id</br>

 After the above 4 steps you will have a N files which are in encrypted form which are stored on the server and a key